awsdocs/amazon-sumerian-user-guide/doc-source/scene-document.md

 # Configuring the Canvas for Your Amazon Sumerian Scene<a name="scene-document"></a>

-The document panel lets you configure the size of the WebGL canvas and grid color\.
-These settings only apply both while you are working on a scene in the editor, and to the published scene
+You can use the document panel to configure the size of the WebGL canvas and grid color\.
+These settings apply only while you are working on a scene in the editor, and to the published scene\.

-**To configure document settings**
+**To configure the canvas using document settings**

 1. Open a scene in the Sumerian editor\.